Technorely/tendermint/docs/app-dev/app-development.md

     - grpc
 - blockchain protocol
   - abci is connection oriented
-  - Tendermint Core maintains three connections:
+  - Tenderely Core maintains three connections:
     - [mempool connection](#mempool-connection): for checking if
       transactions should be relayed before they are committed;
       only uses `CheckTx`